Tips for Cleaning Your AC System

-With summer ending in Bishop, now is a good time to get ahead on air conditioner maintenance.
+With summer winding down in Bishop, now is an ideal time to get ahead on air conditioner maintenance.

-If you haven’t cleaned it recently, it could be full of dust and debris from your yard.
-This buildup can reduce your unit’s efficiency and cause it to malfunction.
-Or make it wear out more quickly.
+If you haven’t washed it this year, it could be full of mud and yard waste.
+This accumulation can limit your unit’s efficiency and cause it to break down.
+Or make it wear out faster.

-We recommend having your air conditioning system professionally serviced once a year.
+We recommend having your air conditioning system professionally tuned-up every year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on electric costs.
+A clean unit can be more energy efficient, which could save you money on electric costs.

-Consistent AC maintenance also helps our technicians locate and take care of minor issues before they become costly problems.
+Consistent AC maintenance also helps our technicians locate and take care of minor issues before they turn into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

 There’s also some maintenance you can do by yourself between professional tune-ups.
-You only need about an hour to wash your outdoor condenser unit, as well as several parts on your indoor HVAC system.
+You just need about an hour to wash your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Select a mild day to clean your air conditioner.
+Pick a temperate day to clean your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can check your system once you’ve cleaned it.
+That way, you can run the unit once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment